 6 Day Around Iceland Winter Minibus Tour

-Hop on board this unique minibus journey around Iceland, exploring for six full days the country's most popular destinations.
-You will travel from the country's capital, Reykjavík, and visit Iceland's most beautiful sites, including the ones on the Golden Circle and South Coast, as well as a few hidden gems.
+Hop on board this unique minibus journey around Iceland, exploring for six full days the country's most popular destinations from Reykjavík and visit Iceland's most beautiful sites all around the Ring Road, including the the Golden Circle, South Coast, as well as a few hidden gems in the North.

-✓ Golden Circle ✓ East Iceland ✓ North Iceland ✓ Akureyri ✓ Jökulsárlón ✓ Vatnajökull ✓ Mývatn ✓ Skógafoss ✓ Seljalandsfoss ✓ Geysir ✓ Gullfoss ✓ ... and more
+✓ Golden Circle ✓ East fjords ✓ North Iceland ✓ Akureyri ✓ Jökulsárlón ✓ Vatnajökull ✓ Mývatn ✓ Skógafoss ✓ Seljalandsfoss ✓ Geysir ✓ Gullfoss

-✓ 6 day guided tour of the Ring Road of Iceland ✓ 5 night of accommodation in various country hotels with breakfast and a private bathroom. ✓ Northern Lights spotting ✓ Taxes
+✓ 6 day guided tour of the Ring Road of Iceland ✓ 5 night of accommodation in various country hotels with breakfast and a private bathroom ✓ Professional English speaking guide ✓ Northern Lights spotting

 Are you ready for the adventure?

-This 6-day tour takes you to the must see Golden Circle route with all its amazing sites.
+This is the perfect tour for those who want to discover Iceland’s rich variety of natural wonders in-between the capital Reykjavík and the ‘Capital in the North’ Akureyri as this 6 days tour takes you to the must see Golden Circle route with all its amazing sites.
 You will see the unbeatable Gullfoss waterfall, Geysir geothermal area and of course the UNESCO World Heritage Site, Thingvellir National Park.
 Next you will be heading to the much talked about South Coast, where you will explore the unique black sand beach, Reynisfjara and Jökulsárlón glacier lagoon.
-After exploring the Eastfjords, Lake Mývatn awaits with its unique surroundings, you will explore Dimmuborgir lava pillars and then carry on the journey to the capital of the North, Akureyri.
+After exploring the East fjords, Lake Mývatn awaits in the North with its unique surroundings, you will explore Dimmuborgir lava pillars and then carry on the journey to the capital of the North, Akureyri.
 From there you will head down south to the capital.

 Day 1 – The Golden Circle